Who is Viking Client Services?

 Will Viking Client Services sue me or garnish my wages?

 When trying to collect a debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also possible that you never hear from or have to deal with Viking Client Services again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.